Spinach Torta Rustica

 - Bake as directed and serve warm or at room temperature.

 Since there is an egg and ricotta in the filling, this spinach bread should be kept in the refrigerator, covered with plastic wrap.
 To serve, bring the bread to room temperature or gently warm it.

 Both are rustic tarts, but a pizza rustica typically has a thinner, flaky crust, and more of a quiche-like filling.
-The pizza rustica is also known as an Easter pie.
+Pizza rustica is also known as an Easter pie.
 Torta rustica is more of a broad term, and pizza rustica could be considered a subcategory of the torta rustica.

 - Easy Dutch Oven Bread from The View from Great Island